 Themed days included Heritage Day, in which employees were encouraged to don traditional garb or wear colors that represented their culture and heritage; Dress Up or Down Day, which saw employees choosing between pajamas or formal wear for work; Favorite Sports Team Day, to display hometown-hero jerseys; and The FruitGuys T-Shirt Day.

-The week was wrapped up with a families and friends potluck celebration where everyone came together to enjoy tasty, healthy food and good company.
+The week was wrapped up with families and friends potluck celebration where everyone came together to enjoy tasty, healthy food and good company.
 It was a chance to meet new faces at this quickly growing company as well as reconnect with those we work with every day.

 “It’s important for us to have a culture where people not only work hard but also laugh and enjoy each other each day,” said Erin Mittelstaedt, The FruitGuys vice president for operations.
 “Spirit Week allows us to see each other a little differently, do things out of the ordinary, and bring people from all roles in the company together.
 Silly is just a part of who we are.”